windfreedom/jekyll-now/_posts/2018-03-12-does-the-gorilla-game-generalize?-on-the-defensibility-of-deep-tech.md

 ### Why One Firm?

 However, while Rogers' model of technology adoption can be applied to general product categories (and indeed can be applied to *any* innovation, commercial or otherwise), Moore's definition of hypergrowth is much more specific.
-To quote, ' Hypergrowth creates a unique set of marketplace dynamics that frequently will catapult a **single company** into a position of overwhelmingly dominant competitive advantage.
-This company becomes the gorilla, and the dominant competitive advantages it enjoys will allow it to generate exceptional returns to its investors for an unusually extended period."
+To quote Moore again, he states that 'Hypergrowth creates a unique set of marketplace dynamics that frequently will catapult a **single company** into a position of overwhelmingly dominant competitive advantage.
+This company becomes the gorilla, and the dominant competitive advantages it enjoys will allow it to generate **exceptional returns to its investors for an unusually extended period**."

+It's not a secret that venture investors want to invest in companies that are durable and have a moat - monopolies if possible.
+Peter Thiel bragged very publically about it in _Zero to One_.

+But it's worth it to consider that this distribution of returns is not the norm in most industries.
+Unlike hypergrowth periods in the adoption of new product categories, the economic characteristics that create dynamics in which a single firm can dominate markets have been particularly localized to the ICT revolution, with precious few examples outside of the communications industry prior to 1950.
+So what characteristics of high-technology companies have allowed this abnormal distribution of value creation?

+In a world dominated by Google, Facebook, Uber, AirBnB, it's no suprise that the obvious answer to that question is "networking effects".
+But to